ronald-de-rooij/radioswitch-laravel/laravel-docs/dailyTasks/localTasks.md

   ```

 ## Laravel Telescope

-By default the project comes with some developer support in the form of [Laravel Telescope](https://laravel.com/docs/8.x/telescope).
+By default the project comes with some developer support in the form
-This tool keeps track of everything you need to debug problems.
+of [Laravel Telescope](https://laravel.com/docs/9.x/telescope).
+This tool keeps track of everything you need to debug
-Including queries, gates, rquest, exceptions etc.
-This information can be found at the `/telescope` endpoint.
-E.G http://admin.mtl.test/telescope.
+problems.
+Including queries, gates, request, exceptions etc. This information can be found at the `/telescope` endpoint.
+E.G http://admin.eteq.test/telescope.
 Note that this is only available when Laravel is running with environment `local`.

 ## Jobs, queues and Mailhog

 Mailhog can be reached at `http://localhost:8025/`.
 It is a fake SMTP system where you can send test e-mails to.